Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 Courtesy of Spa Dealership

 Over time, you will still save money on electric heating with this model.
 The limited lifetime warranty will save you money ten years later if your stove requires a replacement.
-The Wiseway only carries a three-year warranty, so you could decide if you want to pay more upfront or later down the line.

 US Stove Company GW7400

-Next we have another non-electric pellet stove from the same company as the Wiseway.
+Next, we have another non-electric pellet stove from the same company as the Wiseway.
 The US Stove Company GW7400 also has a 47-lb (21.3-kg) hopper, much like the Traverse Pellet Stove.

 This model is also mobile home approved and produces 34,000 BTUs to heat up to 1,800 sq ft (167.2 sq meters).